 - Line the baking tray with parchment paper.

 Preheat oven to 170°C. (Avoid convection function as it dries up the dough)

-Separate the eggs.
+- Separate the eggs.
 Beat the egg whites until it forms soft peaks.
+Set aside.

-Bake for 10-12 min.
-Put a tea towl on the table and place the baked sheet face side down on the towl and roll to tame the shape.
+- Bake for 10-11 min.
+Put a tea towel on the table, sprinkle sugar and place the baked sponge cake face side down on the towl and roll to tame the shape.
 Cool for 5 min